 There are time limits for claiming and you must make your claim within 12 months of the diagnosis.
 Claims must be made within 12 months from the date of a person who died if you are a dependant claiming for a sufferer who is now deceased.

 You can apply online for the Diffuse Mesothelioma Payment Scheme (DMPS).
-Contact Gallagher Basset for more information on the DMPS and how to apply but you will need:
+You can also contact TopMark Claims Management for more information on the DMPS and how to apply but you will need:

 Humphreys & Co: UK Legal Work, London [Telephone: +44 (0)117 929 2662]